Politics and sports: 1988 Seoul Olympics

 The years leading up to, during, and after the 1988 Seoul Olympics played a major role in the development of North Korea.
 In 1981, Seoul was selected as the host of the 1988 Olympics.
 Although at first, North Korea did not consider that Seoul being selected as Olympic host was a major issue, it quickly realized that South Korea hosting the Olympics would highlight the growing economic imbalances between North and South Korea.
 This realization led to a large devotion of time and effort in an attempt to convince the International Olympic Committee to split the Olympic Games between Seoul and Pyongyang.
 During these discussions, the IOC considered some concessions, only to be rejected by the North Korean regime.
 This can be seen as a great missed opportunity for North Korea to gain from the Olympic Games.

 During this time, North Korea's major allies were China, the USSR, and Cuba.
 While Fidel Castro and Cuba staunchly defended North Korea, both the USSR and China agreed to participate in the games.
 This major decision strained relationships that were vital to the North Korean economic system.
 Throughout the history of North Korea, North Korea relied heavily on the foreign aid.
 The countries that gave the most aid were the USSR and China.
 For that reason, the strained relationships had a major effect on North Korea.
 This played a major role in the North Korean isolationist policies of the 1990s.
-In addition, as a result of the undeniable success of the Seoul Games, the growing gap between these two nations was further put on display.
+In addition, as a result of the success of the Seoul Games, the growing gap between these two nations was further put on display.

 As a result of the failed negotiations North Korea engaged in several acts of terrorism.
 In 1987, in an attempt to destabilize the Olympic Games and instill fear in the international community, a South Korean commercial flight, Korean Air Flight 858 was bombed killing 115 passengers on board.
 This event did not fulfill its intended purpose and instead further weakened North Korea's international reputation.

 13th World Festival of Youth and Students

 North Korea, following its unsuccessful effort to sabotage the Seoul Olympics decided to hold the 13th World Festival of Youth and Students in 1989.
 Coming one year after the most successful Olympics in years, there was large pressure on the North Korean regime to hold a similarly successful event.
 Although this event brought in 177 countries, the greatest number in its history, it was never seen as a true alternative to the Olympics and did not gain the international visibility that the North Korean government had hoped for.
-In addition, the cost of the event was a staggering 4 billion dollars and helped further push North Korea into the financial distress that was so prevalent during the 1990s.
+In addition, the cost of the event was 4 billion dollars and helped push North Korea further into the financial distress that was prevalent during the 1990s.